menach123/dsc-mod-3-project-online-ds-ft-090919/README.md

 normal
 t 0.9199103116989136, p 0.12880030274391174
 ```
-The null hypothesis is that the tested distribution is normally distributed, and the alternative hypothesis is that the distribution is non-normal.
-A p values threshold is 0.05.

 *Null hypothesis was not rejected for all samples.* The p-values are below the threshold, so the distrbutions are normal.